MahaswamiSoftware/openxava_maven_template/README.md

 	    *(For example) sh target/bin/webapp 9090

-	* Easy add you database
+	* Easy to add your database

 	    * To define the access to your database

-	    * Add your own Resource entry, JDBC URL and driver class for your database in the web/META-INF/context.xml
+	    * Add your own Resource entry, JDBC URL and driver class for your database in web/META-INF/context.xml

 ## For Support contact sales@mahaswami.com